Saudi crown prince visits Turkey as countries normalise ties | Law-Order

 - Turkey

-Erdogan said talks with the prince, who is commonly referred to by his initials MBS, would focus on advancing Turkish-Saudi relations to a "much higher degree."
-Erdogan visited Saudi Arabia in April, paying his first visit to the kingdom since 2017, a year before the gruesome killing of Khashoggi by Saudi agents in the kingdom's consulate in Istanbul.
+Erdogan said talks with Prince Mohammed, who is commonly referred to by his initials MBS, would focus on advancing Turkish-Saudi relations to a "much higher degree."
+Erdogan visited Saudi Arabia in April, paying his first visit to the kingdom since 2017, a year before the gruesome killing of Khashoggi by Saudi agents inside the kingdom's Istanbul consulate.

+As relations with Turkey frayed, Saudi Arabia launched an unofficial embargo on Turkish exports, dramatically curbing around $5 billion in bilateral trade.
+The kingdom also temporarily barred wildly popular Turkish soap operas.

+"Bilateral trade is likely to increase, and there is a good chance that Saudi tourism flows to Turkey will resume," Kamel wrote. ''Talks could also involve military/defense cooperation or arms procurement, as the Saudis are interested in exploring diversifying their suppliers."
+Turkey opened a trial in absentia against 26 Saudis suspected in Khashoggi's killing, but the court earlier this year ruled to halt the proceedings and transfer the case to Saudi Arabia, paving the way for the countries' rapprochement.

+Prince Mohammed's Middle East trip comes before U.S. President Joe Biden's scheduled trip to the region next month.
+Biden is scheduled to visit Saudi Arabia at the tail end of his July 13-16 trip that includes stops in Israel and the occupied West Bank.

-The killing of Khashoggi had sparked global outrage and put pressure on the prince, who was said to have approved the operation to kill or capture Khashoggi, according to a U.S. intelligence assessment.
+The killing of Khashoggi sparked global outrage and put pressure on Prince Mohammed, who was said to have approved the operation to kill or capture Khashoggi, according to a U.S. intelligence assessment.
 The prince has denied any knowledge of the operation that was carried out by agents who worked directly for him.

+While never naming Prince Mohammed, Erdogan said the operation that killed Khashoggi was ordered by the "highest levels" of the Saudi government.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)